 “Why should my son, or me – his mother – be looked down upon just because he has schizophrenia?
 And why should seeking treatment to tackle this condition become such an issue of interest?”

 “I die a hundred deaths each time some of his peers or my friends make insensitive remarks about his mental condition.
 I know for a fact that if so much taunting and humiliation was not afflicted on my dear son, he would have felt much better than he does now,” she adds.

 Dr Samir Parikh, India Director, Fortis Hospitals, says that most students who take the extreme step of ending their life have undetected psychiatric conditions.
 They did not confide either in their parents or teachers about what they are feeling.
 Or parents/teachers have not been perceptive to to any signs or changes in their behaviour.”

 Media has a critical role to play in creating awareness about the distortions in the educations system as well as the societal faultlines in dealing with students who could be lagging or are coping with a range of mental health issues.
 Dr Parikh stresses that media could play a significant role in portraying these cases in a sensitive rather than a sensational manner.

 Parents and experts also draw attention to the crucial role NGOs play in providing counselling to students in distress.
 There are also several helplines catering to students in distress.

 What then, is the way forward?

 All the stakeholders – teachers, educators, parents, student counsellors and peer groups, must build networks of solidarity and communication to help each other.
 The present education system, the classroom atmosphere and societal pressures, unfortunately, are not helping in addressing the critical situation.

 If you know someone – friend or family member – at risk of suicide, please reach out to them.
 The Suicide Prevention India Foundation maintains a list of telephone numbers (www.spif.in/seek-help/) they can call to speak in confidence.
-You could also appear them to the nearest hospital.
+You could also accompany them to the nearest hospital.